zhoupgit/grafana/docs/sources/alerting/manage-notifications/images-in-notifications.md

 ---
 canonical: https://grafana.com/docs/grafana/latest/alerting/manage-notifications/images-in-notifications/
-description: How to use images in notifications
+description: Use images in notifications to help users better understand why alerts are firing or have been resolved
 keywords:
   - grafana
   - alerting